 Students who successfully complete the program will be eligible to take the NCLEX-PN examination to become a Licensed Vocational Nurse.
 A new class is enrolled every eighteen (18) months.
-Thirty-three qualified applicants are accepted in the order in which their file is completed until the class is filled.
-Spaces are offered only to those applicants who have verified completion of the program pre-requisite courses with a grade of “C” or better, verified nursing assistant certification and the Hepatitis B series of vaccinations.
-If qualified applicants can not be accepted for the current class due to space limitations, they will receive priority for admission to the next class.
+Thirty qualified applicants are accepted in the order in which their file is completed until the class is filled.
+Spaces are offered only to those applicants who have verified completion of the program pre-requisite courses with a grade of “C” or better, verified nursing assistant certification, and current immunizations.
 Refer to the application for detailed information describing health requirements.

 Vocational nursing courses must be taken in sequence.
 A minimum grade of “C” or better is required for classroom (theory) classes and “CR” (credit) in laboratory/clinical courses in each nursing course to continue in the program.